To configure Mozilla Firefox version 28 and older, click the orange Firefox button on the left and then click Options.

 If you like menus more, press Alt on your keyboard once, open Tools menu and click Options instead.

-Next, select Use custom settings for history from the Firefox will: box.
+Next, select Use custom settings for history from the Firefox will: combo box.

-PS.
-You can also clear the Accept third-party cookies box for better privacy, but keep in mind that a few web sites might not work properly after this.
+Those who require more privacy, can clear the Accept third-party cookies check box, but keep in mind that a few web sites might not work properly after this.

 Next, make sure to select the Clear history when Firefox closes check box and then click Settings... button to the right of it.